Once again Joanne Harris excels with her exquisite story telling, returning to the magical world of the village of Lansquenet-sous-Tannes.

 BY JOANNE HARRIS

-Joanne Harris takes us back to Lansquenet-sous-Tannes and the magical world of Chocolat in her latest novel The Strawberry Thief.
+Joanne Harris takes us back to Lansquenet-sous-Tannes and the magical world of Chocolat in her recent novel The Strawberry Thief, now in paperback.
 Just like the changing winds which become integral to its story-telling, Harris's writing ebbs and flows with exquisite rhythm as you are beautifully swept away into the forthcoming turbulence.

 The sleepy village is awoken, when Narcisse, the local florist, unexpectedly dies, leaving behind a confession to the local priest and a plot of land to Rosette, the youngest and 'special' daughter of Madame Vianne Rocher, rather than to his own family.
 Madame Rocher runs the village chocolate shop whilst Rosette entertains herself by drawing and running wild with her own individual way of communication.
 The arrival of Morgane Dubois, who sets up a mysterious business in Narcisse’s old shop opposite Vianne’s Chocolaterie, also stands to threaten the equilibrium she has worked so hard to achieve.
 All this takes place over Lent when temptation is rife.